At some point, you will have to store your electric scooter.

-When winter is over, or you’re home from your trip, it’s time to take the scooter out.
+When the winter is over, or you’re home from your trip, it’s time to take the scooter out.

 Charge the battery to 100%.
-The next time you charge it, it should preferably be discharged to the single-digit level, since it hasn’t been used for a long period of time and it should be treated as new.
+The next time you charge it, it should preferably be discharged to the single-digit level, since it hasn’t been used for a long period and it should be treated as new.